-The Johannesburg local on why male photographers need to listen to women.
+The Johannesburg local tells us why male photographers need to listen to women.

 South African photographer Andile Buka uses his work to take a second look at himself and his home.
-Across several projects, the Johannesburg local has examined everything from gentrification to gender, always trying to inhabit a different point of view.
+The Johannesburg local has examined everything from gentrification to gender, always trying to inhabit a different point of view.
 His 2015 photo book Crossing Strangers began as an experiment in seeing his hometown in a disparate way.
-By photographing familiar streets he asked himself what others see and what they miss.
-He bypassed areas that clog the news, to capture those people forget.
+Photographing familiar streets, he asked himself what others see and what they miss.
+He bypassed areas that clog the news, to capture the spaces people forget.

-Working with fellow creative Tumisang on Femme, a series around the shifting identities of African women, he takes the same approach to his own gender and privilege.
-Revisiting his domestic creative landscape with a female counterpart, he acknowledges the challenges she faces that he never needs to consider.
+Working with fellow creative Tumisang on Femme — a series examining the shifting identities of African women — he takes the same approach to his own gender and privilege.
+Revisiting his domestic creative landscape with a female counterpart, Buka acknowledges the challenges she faces that he never needs to consider.

 Your recent book Crossing Strangers was very much about your hometown Johannesburg.
-Let's start by chatting about how the city influences you and your work?
+How does the city influence you and your work?

 The energy of Johannesburg forces you to get up and go hustle.
 Hustle can mean whatever, depending on your profession or your goal.
 For me particularly, when it comes to photography, I'm driven and inspired by the city.
 The energy is a positive one.
 The youth are at the forefront of wanting to change the stuff they're not happy with and create best Johannesburg they can.
 I like working in the midst of that kind of liveliness and power.

 The "strangers" in the title are both people and places.
 Sometimes I had encountered them before, but through the process of taking the pictures, I experienced them differently.
 I would see places and people at different times of day, in different moods, in different weather, and this would change how I saw them.
 They became "strange" to me once again.